Ajoke23/WTF_Assignment/README.md

 # WTF_Assignment
-This contains all the assignment done and submitted the facilitator
+This contains all the assignment done and submitted to the facilitator